Valtice: Sights

-Valtice contains one of the most impressive Baroque residences of Central Europe.
+Valtice contains one of the most impressive Baroque residences of Central Europe, the Valtice Palace.
 It was designed as the seat of the ruling princes of Liechtenstein by Johann Bernhard Fischer von Erlach in the early 18th century.
 Together with the neighbouring manor of Lednice, to which it is connected by a 7 km long lime-tree avenue, Valtice forms the Lednice–Valtice Cultural Landscape, a UNESCO World Heritage Site.

 The main features of the Lednice–Valtice Cultural Landscape located in Valtice are the castle surrounded by an English park with a colonnade in the Neoclassical style, and the Temple of Diana from 1812 designed by Joseph Hardtmuth.